8 Must See Places Around the Big Island

 Kona – Watch the Manta Rays at Manta Village

-Whether you choose to dive, snorkel, see them from a boat, or simply gaze out over the water from the Sheraton’s balcony, seeing the manta rays come up to feed, illuminated by the spotlights from the shore is an incredible experience.
+Whether you choose to dive, snorkel, see them from a boat, or simply gaze out over the water from a resort balcony, seeing the manta rays come up to feed, illuminated by the spotlights from the shore is an incredible experience.

 The variety of ways you can choose to see them allows for flexibility in both your time and budget, especially since it’s not guaranteed they’ll return night after night, but when they do, you and your group will never forget it.